Arksine/moonraker/docs/web_api.md

 - `commits_behind`: A list of commits behind.
 Up to 30 "untagged" commits will be reported.
 Moonraker checks the last 100 commits for tags, any commits beyond the last 30 with a tag will also be reported.
+- `git_messages`:  If a repo is in the "invalid" state this field will hold a list of string messages containing the output of the last failed git command.
+Note that it is possible for a git command to fail without providing output (for example, it may become non-responsive and time out), so it is possible for this field to be an empty list when the repo is invalid.

 Web clients have the following fields: